Elbow Method in K-Means Clustering: Definition, Drawbacks, vs. Silhouette Score

 Let’s get started.

-K-means clustering is a distance-based unsupervised clustering algorithm where data points that are close to each other are grouped in a given number of clusters/groups.
+K-means clustering is an unsupervised, distance-based clustering algorithm where data points that are close to each other are grouped in a given number of clusters/groups.

 It’s one of the most used clustering algorithms in the field of data science.
 To successfully implement the k-means algorithm, we need to identify the number of clusters we want to create using the k-means.